Thelukepet/course/assignments/A1a-blogging.md

 ## Finalize the Test Assignment

+<small>If you read this for the IR course, please skip this step!</small>

 When you have finished your test blog post, finalize the assignment by pushing it to the correct assignment repository - I distribute this URL via a Blackboard announcement.